Use any of these functions to quickly clean columns in your data set. Use clean()

 .
 See Examples.

-The use of invalid regular expressions in any of the above functions will not return an error (like in base R), but will instead interpret the expression as a fixed value and will throw a warning.
+The use of invalid regular expressions in any of the above functions will not return an error (as in base R) but will instead interpret the expression as a fixed value and will throw a warning.

 clean_logical(c("Yes", "No")) # English